ankit-javeri/Credit-card-Lead-prediction/README.md

 ## Source of Data

-This dataset was taken from Analytics Vidhya's Job-A-Thon 2021.
+This dataset was taken from Analytics Vidhya's Job-A-Thon 2021 competetion dataset.